-You can apply many different caching and memoization techniques in advanced programming, and we can't hope to cover them all here.
+You can apply many different caching and memoization techniques in advanced programming, and this chapter can't cover them all.
 Here are some common variations:

 - Using an internal data structure that records only the last invocation of a function and basing the lookup on a very cheap test on the input. - Using an internal data structure that contains both a fixed-size queue of input keys and a dictionary of results.
-Entries are added to both the table and the queue as they are computed.
+Entries are added to both the table and the queue as they're computed.
 When the queue is full, the input keys for the oldest computed results are dequeued, and the computed results are discarded from the dictionary.